AzeemIdrisi/PhoneSploit-Pro/README.md

 * Restart/Reboot the target device
 * __Hack Device Completely__ : Automatically create a payload using __msfvenom__, install it, and run it in target device, then automatically launch and setup __Metasploit-Framework__ to get a __meterpreter__ session.

-Getting a meterpreter session means the device is completely hacked using Metasploit-Framework and you can do anything with it.
+Getting a meterpreter session means the device is completely hacked using Metasploit Framework, and you can do anything with it.

 # Requirements :
 * Git